3 signs that it’s time to make changes to your visual branding

 Your brand isn’t cohesive

 When it comes to building trust, consistency is king.
 Keeping your brand cohesive across all channels will help you become more memorable, recognisable and look more professional.
 So if you’re finding you don’t have a solid set of guidelines featuring everything from colours, slogans and other brand characteristics, then it’s time to invest time in creating some.
-Not only will it help you build more personality around your brand, but it will also save you a bunch of time when it comes to creating new assets for marketing materials such as emails, social posts and visuals for online and offline ads.
+Not only will it help you build more personality around your brand, but it will also save you a bunch of time when it comes to creating new assets for digital marketing materials such as emails, social posts and visuals for online and offline ads.

 A business that’s nailed this is Airbnb.
 They’ve created a look and feel that’s so strong and consistent that even when you see elements such as colours, typography and tone of voice in isolation, it clearly belongs to the Airbnb brand.